Shiva-Krishna-S/movies-app-3/README.md

       - When the **Try Again** button is clicked, then the HTTP GET request should be made to **Top Rated Movies API URL**
 - Users can browse popular movies & searched movies using pagination buttons.
 </details>

-### Project Submission Instructions

-- For Mini Projects, you can submit the test cases at your own pace.
-But we suggest you to submit the code to know the percentage of completion through test cases and that score will be considered for your interviews.

-- Also it's important to publish your code frequently using `Step - 4` in the Instructions tab.

-> ### _Things to Keep in Mind_
->
-> - All components you implement should go in the `src/components` directory.
-> - **Do not remove the pre-filled code**
-> - Want to quickly review some of the concepts you’ve been learning?
-Take a look at the Cheat Sheets.